djeada/Numerical-Methods/notes/6_regression/thin_plate_spline_interpolation.md

 - The method exactly passes through all given data **points**.
 - TPS works with scattered data without needing a regular **grid**.
 - It generalizes easily to higher dimensions by changing the form of $\phi(r)$, making it **extensible**.
+- TPS is **invariant** under rotations and translations of the data, so the fitted surface does not depend on the choice of coordinate system.

 ### Limitations

 - TPS requires solving a $(N+3) \times (N+3)$ linear system, which can be **expensive** for large $N$.
+- Storing the kernel matrix costs $O(N^2)$ **memory**, which can become prohibitive for very large point sets.
 - The system matrix may become ill-conditioned with many close points, often necessitating regularization like TPS smoothing **splines**.
 - Changing or adding one point affects the entire solution, as TPS is a **global** method, lacking local control like piecewise methods unless combined with domain decomposition techniques.